aexy-io/viral-ai-vids/viral-video-generation/README.md

 ### 👉 **READ MORE [Turn Any Topic Into Viral AI Videos Using Google's VEO3 Model!](https://dev.to/kaymen99/turn-any-topic-into-viral-ai-videos-using-googles-veo3-model-c03)**

-An AI automation tool that generates viral-worthy videos using Google's VEO3 model.
-This project allows you to automatically create high-quality, realistic AI videos from any topic.
+An AI automation tool that generates viral-worthy video storyboards using Google Gemini.
+The JSON plans plug straight into video generators like Google's VEO3, Runway, or Pika so you can render high-quality clips from any topic.

 **Check this meteorologist chasing a tornado short that I made 🚀**